Are Hackers Secretly Recording You!?

 This is due to a technique called ‘spoofing’, and it’s surprisingly easy to do.
-Spoofing is when somebody forges the from address of an email.
+Spoofing is when somebody forges the address of an email.
 This is one of the most common tactics used in phishing and spam emails.
 It’s very successful, and even if you know what to look out for, it may still catch you out on occasion.

-Here is a real life example header of a spoofed scam email.
+Here is a real-life example header of a spoofed scam email.
 Please note that certain sections have been altered or removed for the privacy of the original recipient:

 Received: from b1s3-1b-syd.hosting-services.net.au